michael2m/secretless-broker/internal/providers/vault/README.md

 Go.
 It reads the secret object from the configured path and returns the value navigated to by the configured fields (or default field otherwise).

+Please note that Vault API client uses the environment variable `VAULT_ADDR` to determine the URL to the Vault API base endpoint, e.g. `https://localhost:8200`.

 ## Usage Documentation

 The Vault provider is configured in the `secretless.yml` using: